 If you have a low-voltage system with too few wires and you don’t want to (or can’t) run new wires, then check out the LuxGeo: many of its users report it works in their HVAC system when nothing else does.

-The Lux Geo WiFi Thermostat [our review] is my favorite recommendation to homeowners whose existing thermostat wiring is just completely incompatible with the market’s current popular smart thermostats.
+The Lux Geo WiFi Thermostat is my favorite recommendation to homeowners whose existing thermostat wiring is just completely incompatible with the market’s current popular smart thermostats.
 The LuxGeo has the option to run on AA lithium batteries and is suitable for 2-wire systems.
 It’s also a fantastic thermostat besides all that.

 Wait, I have a line voltage.
 Can I get a WiFi thermostat for my line voltage system?